TDGerve/meltInc/README.md

-A (work in progress) data processing package with general applications in igneous petrology
+A (work in progress) data processing package with general applications in melt inclusion research